yazi-rs/yazi-rs.github.io/versioned_docs/version-25.12.29/resources.md

 - [cdhist.yazi](https://github.com/bulletmark/cdhist.yazi) - Use cdhist to fuzzy select and navigate within Yazi from your directory history.
 - [cd-git-root.yazi](https://github.com/ciarandg/cd-git-root.yazi) - Changes directory to the root of the git repository you are currently in.
 - [fazif.yazi](https://github.com/Shallow-Seek/fazif.yazi) - Search over selected item with `fd`, `rg` `rga` and spawn any FZF configurations in Yazi.
+- [yafg.yazi](https://github.com/XYenon/yafg.yazi) - Fuzzy find and grep in Yazi with ripgrep and fzf, opening selected matches in your editor at the matched line.

 Bookmarks: